Some people might think that the 1st memes invented were Keyboard cat, Philosoraptor and the numa-numa guy.

 While this might sound uncomfortably familiar to modern Americans, this was the climate that gave rise to the French Revolution.
 It was also the fertile ground for the French satirists who I submit were early generation memers.
 What people fail to understand about memes is they are much more about ideas than humor but the combination of the two makes them that much more powerful.

-What we call memes is an evolution of a very old idea called satire more succinctly defined as the illustration of the absurd with absurdity.
+What we call memes is an evolution of an ancient idea called satire more succinctly defined as the illustration of the absurd with absurdity.

-Every middle schooler naturally knows about satire because that is when they inevitable meet an incompetent and bungling bureaucracy.
+Every middle schooler naturally knows about satire because that is when they inevitably meet an incompetent and bungling bureaucracy.
 One must take care with satire as to be a proper smart ass, you must first be smart.
-Otherwise you are just an ass.
+Otherwise, you are just an ass.

 There were many French satirists.
 I would like to focus on a gentleman named Voltaire.